-While SATA (Serial ATA) drives have been sufficient to date, another serial-based drive technology is making inroads that can satisfy the same data requirements but with improved performance, data integrity and reliability—all without additional cost.
+While SATA (Serial ATA) drives have been sufficient to date, another serial-based drive technology is making inroads that can satisfy the same data requirements but with improved performance, data integrity and reliability.
 This drive technology is Serial Attached SCSI (SAS).
 Already well established in high-performance drive markets, SAS is now penetrating secondary storage tiers with capacity-optimized drives.

 The Enterprise Storage Forum’s article highlights the reasons why capacity-optimized drives are in demand and why nearline SAS drives are now entering the market as a viable option for this drive category.
 The benefits of nearline SAS drives are covered and solid proof points are offered to provide further evidence that this technology should be considered for future capacity-optimized drive purchases.